Variables

 ).

-Variable types can be converted within the transform interface in a project.
+Variable types can be converted within the transform interface in a workflow.
 The following conversions are supported:

 Integer